zacanger/niddesa/text/generated-translations/cullaniddesa/06-chinese-google.md

 5. Explanations asked by the student Dudagar

-30. [Venerable Dudagar like this:] Lord, I ask you, please tell me this, Daxian (??)!
+30. [Venerable Dudagar like this:] Lord, I ask you, please tell me this, Great Immortal (??)!
 I look forward to your words,
 After hearing what you said, you should learn for your own Nibbana.